Rubber Legs: New Color Options

 The colors are the best part of the discovery.
 The metallic flake used is more like a metallic powder, perfectly applied to give just the right effect.
 As I’m looking to tie a few more crab patterns, I picked up a pack of Carolina Craw and Army Blue Bars.
 After separating the colors, I can see I made the right choice.
 One has a great shimmer of chartreuse, some black barring, on a slightly translucent olive leg (pictured) and the other a sky-blue shimmer, some black speckling, on a slightly translucent olive leg.
 Both colors will work perfectly for tying crab patterns for South Florida.

 Take some time to look through the colors, in person – they’re all so vibrant.
 If you’re like me, it will take a while to figure out how many sets of colors you want to work with – they’re all so great.
+Check Amazon for their sizable collection too.

 If you have additional ideas on where to find new colors or new types of legs, please share below in the comment section.
 We would very much appreciate the input!